-- 1) a 25% LOB and, - 2) new facility must have been paid for from bonds authorized prior to 7/1/2014.
-Note: item #2 was new with the passage of legislation in 2014.
+- 1. a 25% Local Option Budget (LOB) and, - 2. the new facility must have been paid for from bonds authorized on or before 7/1/2015.

-To determine the amount of the LOB, the auditor can take the General Fund Budget multiply the total by 25% (.25) and check this number against the Supplemental General Fund Budget to determine if the district has budgeted the entire requirement.
+To determine the amount of the Local Option Budget, the auditor can take the General Fund Budget, multiply the total by 25% (0.25) and check this number against the Supplemental General Fund Budget to determine if the district has budgeted the entire requirement.
 The weighting is assigned in the year in which operation of a new school facility is commenced and in the next succeeding year.

-The intent of the law was to allow two years, so if a school is opened prior to September 20^{th,} 2016 the school will still receive two years funding.
-For example, if a school is opened on February 1, 2015 (FY15), new facilities weighting would be available on September 20, 2015 (FY16) and September 20, 2016 (FY17).
-However, for new facilities opened after September 20th, 2016, the weighting is provided for one year.
+The intent of the law was to allow two years, so if a school is opened after September 20^{th,} 2016 the school will still receive two years funding.
+For example, if a school is opened on February 1, 2017 (FY17), new facilities weighting would be available on September 20, 2017 (FY18) and September 20, 2018 (FY19).